-- (1) That the HRA revenue budget, as set out in Appendix 2 to this report, be approved. - (2) That the 1% rent reduction required by the Welfare Reform and Work Act 2016 be implemented. - (3) That the fees and charges for HRA services, as set out in Appendix 3 to this report, be approved. - (4) That a 3.4% increase in garage rents be approved. - (5) That the Housing Investment Programme as set out in Appendix 5 to this report (current approved and provisional schemes), be approved.
+- (1) That the revised HRA revenue budget, as set out in Appendix 2 to this report, be approved. - (2) That the 1% rent reduction required by the Welfare Reform and Work Act 2016 be implemented. - (3) That the fees and charges for HRA services, as set out in Appendix 3 to this report, be approved. - (4) That a 3.4% increase in garage rents be approved. - (5) That the Housing Investment Programme as shown in Appendix 5 (current approved and provisional schemes), amended to include bids approved by the Executive at its meeting on 22 January 2019, be approved.